The Mislaid Beringa Petroglyph

 Figure 5: Outlined, yet later (ritually?) obliterated petroglyph of a camelid.
 Toro Muerto.
 Photograph © by Maarten van Hoek.

 Was the slab with the Beringa “camelid” fully unearthed by Tung or not?
 This is relevant, as is demonstrated by a photo of a boulder at Toro Muerto by Núñez Jiménez (1986: Fig. 2318) showing a petroglyph that was interpreted by him as a bird (1986: Fig. 2317).
 In 2015 the PTM-team further excavated the bottom part of this boulder and revealed that the image had in fact two long legs that ended in the very distinct hooves of a camelid.
-Additionally, it is possible that – after having been exposed by Team Tung – the Beringa “camelid” showed differences in patination (in case of having been partially buried at the original location and thus before having been incorporated in the later, anthropic structure).
-In rare cases a combination of style and patination provides certainty about relative dating, like the much less patinated, later match-stick petroglyphs of camelids with their young at Toro Muerto (Figure 6).
+Additionally, it is possible that – after having been (fully?) exposed by Team Tung – the Beringa “camelid” showed differences in patination (in case of having been partially buried at the original location and thus before having been incorporated in the later, anthropic structure).
+In rare cases a combination of style and patination provides certainty about relative dating, like the much less patinated, later petroglyphs of camelids with their young at Toro Muerto (Figure 6).

 Figure 7: Petroglyphs of copulating camelids.
 The phallus and the possible vulva (the bulbous area at the back end – which is not a tail!) are discernible.
 Toro Muerto.
 Photograph © by Maarten van Hoek.

-Remarkably, the silencing of the Beringa “camelid” is in strong contrast with the very detailed and illustrated discussion about the 224 “placas pintadas” discovered at Beringa (Tung 2007b: 261 – 262; Fig. 9).
-This is an inconsistency.
+Finally, the possible “silencing” of the Beringa “camelid” strongly contrasts with the very detailed and illustrated discussion about the 224 placas pintadas discovered at Beringa (Tung 2007b: 261 – 262; Fig. 9).
+This is another inconsistency.
 Why?
-Importantly, “placas pintadas” comprise – but only when applied onto natural pebbles (not onto anthropically fabricated clay tablets) – a most distinct form of rock art.
-And yet Tung informed me that she did not make photos of the Beringa petroglyphs, “because that [rock art] was not her primary area of research” (Tung, July 2012: pers. comm.; my addition).
-Obviously she thus contradicts herself by discussing and illustrating the “placas pintadas” at Beringa, but not the petroglyphs.
+Because placas pintadas comprise – but only when applied onto natural pebbles (not onto anthropically fabricated clay tablets) – a most distinct form of Arequipa rock art.
+And yet Tung informed me that she did not make photos of the Beringa petroglyphs, because rock art was not her primary area of research (Tung, July 2012: pers. comm.).
+Obviously she thus contradicts herself by discussing and illustrating the placas pintadas at Beringa, but not the petroglyphs.
 It seems that Prof. Tung, working in the valley – housing the largest concentration of rock art in South America – was not aware of the importance of petroglyphs.
-Either she was not interested (as she claims herself), or … perhaps the Beringa petroglyph(s) never existed.
+Either she was not involved (as she claims herself), or perhaps the Beringa “camelid” petroglyph never existed.

 *

-More Silenced Petroglyphs
+More “Silenced” Petroglyphs

 *